-To combat the spread of COVID-19 within the plant, Plan B compliance immediate enacted measures in Department of Health and Department of Trade and Industry's joint guidelines.
+To combat the spread of COVID-19 within the plant, Plan B implemented immediate measures in compliance with Department of Health and Department of Trade and Industry's joint guidelines.
 This included the implementation of social distancing rules within the plant, strict wearing of masks and face shields, running stringent sanitation, multilevel screening procedures in all entry / exit points of the plant, and ensuring traceability for contact-tracing.
-Plan B further served as the contract tracer of COVID-19 positive It also became the venue for cases inside the plant. brainstorming initiatives and activities that help keep our workers safe and their morale upright during this pandemic.
+Plan B further served as the contract tracer of COVID-19 positive cases inside the plant.
+It also became the venue for brainstorming initiatives and activities that help keep our workers safe and their morale upright during this pandemic.
 Some of the initiatives that were born out of Plan B were employee programs, such "Mobile Palengke" and "Free Shuttle Service" in the plant.

 The Company also understands the impact of the pandemic on our workers' lives.
 Thus, in addition to annual leaves, the Company added an additional seven-day fully paid Quarantine Leave for those employees who were exposed to, or ill from, COVID-19.
 The Company also implemented flexible arrangement schedules, such as rotation of employees, to lessen the headcount within the plant premises.
-The Company also helped its employees secure the relief assistance called CAMP or "COVID-19 Adjustment Measures Program" offered by the Department of Labor and Employment, where affected workers were granted a one-time monetary assistance of PHP5,000.